anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 1. Develop a network plugin that uses Yang to redfish converter

 This is available at `YANG-to-Redfish-Converter <https://github.com/DMTF/YANG-to-Redfish-Converter>`__.
+This converter tool is used to converter a YANG schema file into a Redfile CSDL schema file.
+The resulting file can be placed in the ./metadata folder.

+The conversion is done in accordance with the Yang to Redfish mapping specification from DMTF at  `DSP0271_0.5.6 <https://www.dmtf.org/sites/default/files/standards/documents/DSP0271_0.5.6.pdf>__.

 .. figure:: ../figures/ch03-model-ODIM-as-hardware-manager.png
    :alt: ODIM as hardware infrastructure model